Lawberryy/Lawberryy/README.md

 * :woman_technologist: I’m currently a sophomore at IIM Digital School
 * :brain: I’m currently learning CSS, JS, PHP
 * <!-- you can see my work in my "xx" repository here (lien)-->
-* 📫 How to reach me: sixtine.delvallee@gmail.com
+* 📫 How to reach me: sixtine.delvallee@gmail.com or sixtine.delvallee@edu.devinci.fr

 #### :heavy_plus_sign: Add me on LinkedIn: